deepakhj/cadent/README.md

 #### Cassandra

-Currently the only reader, configured in the PreReg `Accumulator` section as follows
+Whisper and Cassandra are currently the only "readers" available, configured in the PreReg `Accumulator` section as follows

     [statsd-regex-map]
     listen_server="statsd-proxy" # which listener to sit in front of  (must be in the main config)